abisop/nuttx-docs/en/faq/index.md

                 (80)      Command line history length
                 (16)      Command line history records

-Note: If you are using the "Command Line Editor" instead of the "readline" then you need to use this other option:
+Note: If you are using the \"Command Line Editor\" instead of the
+\"readline\" then you need to use this other option:

     Application Configuration  --->
         System Libraries and NSH Add-Ons  --->